 Anton’s house, often like my own, was brimming with family.
 As it turns out, his brother, Chem, is getting married next weekend so the family was having a rehearsal dinner.
 Consequently, Anton had to dash in and out of his apartment several times, humorously f-bombing all the way, to attend to his familial duties.
 Once he was able to settle down, we were treated to a lovely home cooked beef and vegetable pie, which Anton had cooked.
 It was very tasty, despite, what Anton himself had also noted, the extremely rich and flowery pastry, which vehemently refused to travel down my oesophagus.
 This resulted in overzealous gulps of cranberry flavoured water on my part.
 I think Anton must have thought I was really very thirsty since, like the great host that he is, he kept asking if I needed anything else to drink.
 After dinner, we all chatted about the usual nonsensical stuff that friends usually talk about, before heading off to the JPO.

 This was my first time at the Johannesburg Philharmonic Orchestra.
 Before last night, I had never heard classical music performed live.
 I suppose I never really saw the appeal.
 In essence the music was intensely captivating, especially when the full orchestra presented itself.
 Something that I really found fascinating, was the way in which the orchestra appeared to assume a living, organic being.
 Through each verse, the symphonic organism would undulate and ripple with clear intent and distinction.
 Apart from the singularity of the orchestra, it was great to watch and analyse the individuals who make up the whole.
 The conductor, Yasuo Shinozaki, was really quite the character.
 Granted there were times when I though the guy was having an epileptic fit or some kind of brain aneurysm.
-However, there definitely appeared to be a kind of method to his madness especially with regards to the hypnotic use of his baton.
+However, there definitely appeared to be a some kind of method to his madness especially with regards to the hypnotic use of his baton.
 The other highlight of the evening was being able to listen to Alexej Gorlatch play the piano.
 Granted he was exquisite, but man was he bothersome to watch –not unlike injecting heroine straight into your eyeball.
 You know, fine.
 I understand that people can be passionate about what they do, but when it looks like you are having a perpetual orgasm, with graphic facial visuals accompanied with clearly audible gasps of erotic ‘pleasure’, then you really should re-evaluate your stage presence.
-Honestly, if I had known sooner that playing a classical instrument could be so ‘sexually satisfying’, I would have learnt how to play one a long time ago!
+Honestly, if I had known sooner that playing a classical instrument could be so ‘sexually satisfying’, I would have started learning how to play an instrument a long time ago!
 Come to think of it… I reckon I will start to play the piano!

-rner his attention.
+After JPO had ended, I purchased a CD of the evidently ‘orgasmic’ score.
+However, before we could leave, Anton and I had to wait for Freddy to get his weekly fix of ‘crutches’.
+Let me fill you in on ‘crutches’.
+‘Crutches’ is a man whom Freddy has taken a liking too.
+Call it a school boy crush, if you like.
+Every time Freddy and Anton go to JPO, Freddy furtively glances in the direction of ‘crutches’, hoping to garner his attention.
 Oh ja, he is nicknamed ‘crutches’ because he… well uses ‘crutches’ – Anton pointed out that it is because his one leg is shorter than the other, or something to that effect.
 So after JPO, I found out that it is now a customary tradition for Ant and Fred to wait at the entrance for ‘crutches’ to hobble past.
 This is so Freddy can get his ‘fix’.
 Seriously… I was just like “Why have you not spoken to the guy yet?
 Just go over and introduce yourself.
 I will talk to him for you if you’d like?”.
 Being a straight guy, I really have no qualm with talking to gay guy, since there is obviously nothing in it for me.
 To which Freddy replied “Okay, would you just go over to a really hot girl that you liked and hand her over your number?”.
 Touché, touché… even though I really should learn to do that.
 After all, other than my dignity, what else have I got to lose?
 Anyway, as it turned out, ‘crutches’ never made his fabled appearance, to Freddy’s great disappointment.
 Thus, after two cigarettes and only a single glass of wine later, Anton was like “F#ck this, let us get the f#ck out of here already… I need more wine”!